sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	??? info "ESD Precaution"
 		As recommended by the manufacturer, we highly encourage users to take the necessary precautions to avoid damaging their module.

-		- The GNSSDO features ESD protection on the USB-C connectors, ethernet jack, I/O terminals and antenna connections.
+		- The GNSSDO(+) features ESD protection on the USB-C connectors, ethernet jack, I/O terminals and antenna connections.

 		<div class="grid cards" markdown>